-Upon reviewing all submitted or resubmitted material, if Department staff finds that the application conforms to all Rule 35 review criteria, then staff shall issue the permit with standard conditions and any special conditions if necessary.
+Upon reviewing all submitted or resubmitted material, if Department staff finds that the application conforms to all Rule 35 review criteria, then staff shall issue the permit including any applicable Rule 55 Minimum Standards conditions, any special conditions, and general conditions if necessary.
 If staff finds that all submitted material does not conform to Rule 35 criteria, then staff may reject the application or issue a permit with special conditions to address any non-conformity with the criteria in question.

-Department permit decisions shall be issued consistent with current and prior practice, in letter format with standard conditions, and special conditions as necessary (see Administrative Memo SCA No. 8).
+Department permit decisions shall be issued consistent with current and prior practice, in letter format with Minimum Standards conditions, special conditions, and general conditions as necessary (see Administrative Memo SCA No. 8).
 The applicant may object to the permit decision and request a hearing in accordance with Idaho Code § 42-3805 and IDAPA Rule 37.03.07.70.